Advice

 Is Trading in Your Vehicle a Good Idea?

 Possibly.
 You could get more money than usual if your vehicle is in high demand.
 It will help defray the costs of buying a new or used car.
-However, if your vehicle is not in high demand, you can expect to get close to Kelley Blue Book value.
+However, if your vehicle is not in high demand, you can expect to get close to the Kelley Blue Book value.
 Use Kelley Blue Book’s car valuation tool to find out the price of your new or used car.

 Can You Trade in a Vehicle That’s Not Paid Off?

 Yes.
-Whether you have paid your car off or not, you can still trade it in.
+Whether you have paid off your car or not, you can still trade it in.
 However, a car depreciates when you drive it out of the dealership.
 It’s best to take stock of how much equity you carry in the vehicle.
 Take the difference between the car’s current market value and what you owe to figure that out.
 Read our story on selling a car.

 Looking Ahead

-That doesn’t necessarily mean you should rush out and buy while you can.
-Still, if you need a new car soon, it might make sense to act now while prices remain steady.
+If you need a new car soon, it might make sense to act now while prices remain steady.

 RELATED: 10 Best Used Car Deals